New Zealand central bank holds rates as expected

 For the text of the Reserve Bank of New Zealand’s (RBNZ) latest statement click on.

-Sixteen of 17 analysts in a Reuters poll had expected no change at this review, with a significant majority seeing the first rate rise will be in the first quarter of 2013.
+All 16 analysts in a Reuters poll had expected no change at this review, with a significant majority seeing the first rate rise will be in the fourth quarter of this year or even 2013.

-The cash rate has been on hold at a record low after the RBNZ made an emergency 50 basis point cut March last year to support the economy and sentiment after a deadly earthquake struck Christchurch, the country’s second biggest city.
+The cash rate has been on hold at a record low after the RBNZ made an emergency 50 basis point cut last March to support the economy and sentiment after last year’s deadly earthquake struck Christchurch, the country’s second biggest city.

-In April, the RBNZ held steady because of global uncertainty and the strength of the New Zealand dollar.

-It had implied that a rate cut was a possibility because of the currency, which was effectively tightening monetary policy.
+In March, the RBNZ held to its dovish tone saying there was little pressure to alter policy because inflation was in a “sweet spot” as the high currency was holding down prices.

-Recent data has shown business and consumer sentiment off highs but still strong, signs of a pick up in the property market, but modest retail activity, and a soft labour market.
+Recent data has shown a improved business and consumer sentiment, signs of a pick up in the property market, but relatively modest retail activity, and a soft labour market.

 Gyles Beckford